0x4xel/HTNotes/README.md

 This button is usefull to trigger when you have completed a machine, or you didnt access to HTB in a while.
 This button will `ONLY` update the machine info of all the machines you have in the vault, updating the state of flags and graphs.

 ![](HTB/assets/update_machine_example.png)

+## Incoming

+As this is the first phase of the proyect, I would like to make some iterations over it and make this vault the main  `brain` for training notes.

+- New Tool "HTTool" that automate the first steps of recognition in machine
+- Button on the machine info that uploads a Writeup to Github / Gitlab pages
+- Improve the machine info view
+- A button to setup up the HTB machine from API
+- Make some automate mermaid flowcharts about the machine workflow
+- ...

+If you have any new idea, please get in contact with me by my social media published on my Github profile.

 ## References